1924 : TOURS & VISITS

 August continued ...

-Baba made his men to pay their respects at the room which was once occupied by Shri Ramakrishna.
+Baba instructed his men to pay their respects at the room which was once occupied by Shri Ramakrishna.
 The other rooms were occupied by Vivekananda and others of their circle.
 They also visited a small tomb which had a small photo of Ramakrishna, Baba gave the caretaker some instructions on how to do devotional exercises.
 They then returned to their hotel.

 LM p.670